Eurasian golden oriole: Breeding

 Eurasian golden orioles may delay breeding until they are 2 or 3 years of age.
 Males usually arrive at breeding area several days before the females.
 The fidelity to a territory or even to a specific nest site suggests that the pair-bond may continue from one breeding season to the next.
 The nest is placed high in a tree towards the edge of the crown.
 The deep cup-shaped nest is suspended below a horizontal fork of thin branches.
 It is built by the female, but the male will sometimes gather some of the material.
 The nest is held in place by plant fibres up to 40 cm in length and lined with fine grass, feathers and wool.
 The clutch is usually between 3 and 5 eggs.
 These are laid at daily intervals early in the morning.
 The eggs are on average 30.4 × 21.3 mm with a calculated weight of 7.3 g.
 They can be white, cream or very pale pink and are decorated with black marks which are sometimes concentrated at the larger end.
 The eggs are mainly incubated by the female but the male will incubate for short periods to allow the female to feed.
 The eggs hatch after 16–17 days.
 The young are fed by both parents but are mostly brooded by the female.
 The young fledge after 16–17 days.
 The clutch is only rarely lost to predators as the parents vigorously defend their nest.

 The greatest recorded age for a Eurasian golden oriole is 10 years and 1 month for a male that was ringed in Lincolnshire in 1986 and seen alive in Cambridgeshire in 1996.

 Feeding

 They feed on insects and fruit, using their bills to pick insects out of crevices.

 Conservation

-Since 1987, the Golden Oriole Group and the Royal Society for the Protection of Birds have been engaged in protecting known Eurasian golden oriole breeding sites in East Anglia.